-Henderson's responsible investment policy sets out its approach to corporate governance and corporate responsibility for all the companies in which it invests on behalf of its clients and its policy on proxy voting.
-The policy also sets out how Henderson implements the Stewardship Code.
-The Company has reviewed the policy and has delegated responsibility for voting to Henderson.
-The Board receives regular reports on the voting undertaken by Henderson on behalf of the Company.
-The Board and Henderson believe that voting at general meetings is an important aspect of corporate stewardship and a means of signalling shareholder views on board policy, practices and performance.
-Voting recommendations are guided by the best interests of the investee companies' shareholders.
-Depending on the nature of the resolution the Fund Manager will give specific instructions on voting non-routine and unusual or controversial resolutions.
-Decisions not to support resolutions and the rationale therefore are fed back to the investee company prior to voting.
+The Manager's RI Policy sets out its approach to corporate governance and corporate responsibility for all the companies in which it invests on behalf of its clients.
+This includes environmental, social and ethical issues, its approach to proxy voting and the application of the UK Stewardship Code.

+The Board believes that voting at general meetings is an important aspect of corporate stewardship and a means of signalling shareholder views on board policy, practices and performance.
+Voting recommendations are guided by the best interests of the investee companies' shareholders and, depending on the nature of the resolution, the Fund Manager may give specific instructions on voting non-routine and unusual or controversial resolutions.